ShanshanChen-Biostat/shanshanchen-biostat.github.io/Posts.md

 #### Interesting Paradoxes
 - [Does one-child policy affect female-male ratio in China?](/Posts/OneChild.md)
-- Stein's Paradox
+- Is a player's average best predict for seasonal score?
+Stein's Paradox
+- Do conclusions based on group averages generalize to indivudals?
+Simpson's Paradox & Ecological Fallacy
 - Lord's Paradox
-- Berkson's Paradox
+- How does statistical regression results lie?
+Berkson's Paradox
-- Simpson's Paradox & Ecological Fallacy
-- Condocet's Praradox
+- Does aggregated votes from individuals reflect the majority's preference?Condocet's Praradox
 - The Prosecutor's Fallacy
-- Conjunction Fallacy
+- Slippery Slpoe Fallcy and Conjunction Fallacy